On the geometry of spaces of filtrations on local rings: Introduction

+Despite the equivalence, it is sometimes more convenient to use one of the languages.
 As an example, we now consider another pseudometric $d_\infty$ on the space $\cN_{R,\fm}$ of $\fm$-norms on $R$, which behaves like the uniform metric on the space of continuous functions on a compact space.
 This can also be viewed as the local analogue of the $d_\infty$ metric introduced in \cite{BJ21}.

 Fix a homogeneous norm $\rho\in\cN^h_{R,\fm}$, define

 We will denote the function $d_{\infty,\chi_0}$ by $d_\infty$. \begin{theorem} Let $(R,\fm)$ be a Noetherian local domain that is analytically irreducible.
 Then